 Facing financial challenges is a part of life.
 But if you're one of the millions struggling financially due to a job loss, illness, or another event in Ohio, bankruptcy can help.
 Here, you'll find an explanation of Chapters 7 and 13, checklists to help you understand the process and stay organized, and Ohio's property exemption laws and filing information.

-In most respects, filing for bankruptcy in Ohio isn't any different than filing in another state.
-The bankruptcy process falls under federal law, not Ohio state law, and it works by unwinding the contracts between you and your creditors—that's what gives you a fresh start.
+In most respects, filing for bankruptcy in Ohio isn't different from filing in another state.
+The bankruptcy process falls under federal law, not Ohio state law, and works by unwinding the contracts between you and your creditors.
+That's what gives you a fresh start.

-But Ohio's laws come into play in a significant way.
-They determine the property you can keep in your bankruptcy case.
-You'll also need to know other filing information, which we explain after going over some basics.
+But Ohio's laws come into play in a significant way because they determine the property you can keep in your bankruptcy case.
+You'll also need to know other filing information, which we explain after reviewing some basics.

 You'll qualify for Chapter 7 bankruptcy if your family's gross income is lower than the median income for the same size family in your state.
 Add all gross income earned during the last six months and multiply it by two.
 Compare the figure to the income charts on the U.S. Trustee's website (select "Means Testing Information").

 Want an easy way to do this online?
 Use the Quick Median Income Test.
 If you make too much, you still might qualify after taking the second part of the "means test."
 If, after subtracting expenses, you don't have enough remaining to pay into a Chapter 13 plan, you'll qualify for Chapter 7.

 Qualifying for Chapter 13 can be expensive because the extra benefits come at a hefty price, and many people can't afford the monthly payment.
 To qualify, you'll pay the larger of:

 Find out more about calculating a Chapter 13 bankruptcy payment.